-The driver can switch the active cruise control with braking feature off manually by either stepping on the brake, or by switching OFF the cruise control.
+The driver can switch the adaptive cruise control with braking feature off manually by either stepping on the brake, or switching OFF the cruise control.

-Example of Driver Interface Unit (DIU) detected forward vehicle display NOTE: Cruise control will automatically cancel whenever the Bendix[®] Wingman[®] ACB system applies the foundation brakes.
+NOTE: Cruise control will automatically cancel whenever the Bendix[®] Wingman[®] Advanced[TM] system applies the foundation brakes.
 You can verify the system is disengaged by observing that the cruise-enabled icon is no longer illuminated.
-You must resume or set cruise control in order to regain normal cruise control functionality and to re-engage the active cruise control with braking feature of the Wingman ACB system.
+You must resume or set cruise control in order to regain normal cruise control functionality and to reengage the adaptive cruise control with braking feature of the Wingman Advanced system.

-The Forward Vehicle Detected Icon
+The Forward Detected Vehicle Icon

-When the cruise control is switched on and set, and a vehicle ahead of you is detected by the radar, the forward vehicle detected icon (or similar) on the vehicle dashboard will illuminate.
+When cruise control is switched on and set, and a vehicle ahead of you is detected by the radar, the forward detected vehicle icon (or similar) on the vehicle dashboard will illuminate.

-This is an indication to the driver that the Wingman ACB system is actively managing the distance between your vehicle and the vehicle ahead, and that the system may automatically intervene.
+This is an indication to the driver that the Wingman Advanced system is actively managing the distance between your vehicle and the vehicle ahead, and that the system may automatically intervene.